EDUCBA

 Example 2-4

-Now give the height of rows as we are not sure how many rows we will add in the future; hence, give the ‘counta’ function of rows (select the entire ‘A’ column).
+Now give the height of rows as we are not sure how many rows we will add in the future; hence, provide the ‘counta’ function of rows (select the entire ‘A’ column).
 But we are not treating the header into range, so reduce by 1.

 Example 2-5